iqbal-lab/Mykrobe-predictor/README.md

 Finally, there are GUI versions of Mykrobe-predictor for Windows and Mac OS X, which you can download from Releases

+#### Force resistance predictions if species is not target species.

+By default, if we can't find S. aureus or MTBC in the data we don't show resistance predictions.

+You can force resistance predictions with --force flaf

+Mykrobe.predictor.staph --file some_non_staph.fastq --install_dir /path/to/Mykrobe-predictor --force

 ### Output ###

 The output of Mykrobe is in JSON format.
 An exemplar output might looks like this: